England: The Cotswolds

 A pastoral symphony of soulful landscapes and deep history comes together in this 800-square-mile region, the United Kingdom’s largest Area of Natural Beauty (AONB).
 The gentle “wolds” or hills are home to ancient beechwood trees, grazing sheep, blooming meadows brimming with flowers, birds and butterflies, and luminous Jurassic limestone used to build cottages, castles and stone walls.
 Cycling along sleepy country lanes, dining in pubs and tea rooms and resting in quaint village inns, we will experience the best of rural England!

 Rolling terrain with some flat sections and a couple longer climbs over country lanes and roads with little traffic.
 Moderate cycling level.
-Leisurely level with an electric-assist ebike.
+Leisurely level with an e-bike.

-7 nights lodging, 7 breakfasts, 5 dinners, 1 picnic lunch, admission to the Roman Baths, Stonehenge, Christ Church Cathedral Oxford, Blenheim Palace, and Shakespeare’s Stratford-upon-Avon, guiding walking tour of Oxford, bicycle rental, van support, and trained guides.
+7 nights lodging, 7 breakfasts, 4 dinners, 1 picnic lunch, admission to the Roman Baths, Stonehenge, Hidcote Gardens and Blenheim Palace, guided walking tour of Oxford, hybrid or road rental bicycle, van support, electronic route cues, and trained guides.

 Fly in and out of London’s Heathrow or Gatwick airports (LHR or LGW).
-Then take a train, taxi or Uber ride to Paddington Station in London.
+Then take a train to Moreton-in-Marsh.
+Our starting hotel is a short walk from the train station.

 DAY 2: “Shall I compare thee to a summer’s day?”
-Let’s ponder this question as we pedal our way to Stratford-upon-Avon, celebrated birthplace of William Shakespeare and home to the Royal Shakespeare Company.
-En route, we take time to explore Hidcote Manor Garden, a famous Arts and Crafts-style garden created in the early 20th century by American-born Major Lawrence Waterbury Johnston.
+Let’s ponder this question as we pedal our way to Hidcote Manor Garden, a famous Arts and Crafts-style garden created in the early 20th century by American-born Major Lawrence Waterbury Johnston.
 Admire grand topiaries, quaint lily pools, rare trees, and plants from around the world.
-20 – 38 miles.

 DAY 3: Today is quintessential Cotswolds, as we wend our way through the region’s most idyllic and iconic towns and villages, patchworked together by stone walls, meadows undulating with wildflowers and birds, and hillsides dotted with grazing sheep and cows.

 We'll stop in Chipping Campden, a market town built from the Middle Ages wool trade.
 It has the magnificent St. James wool church to prove it -- funded by wealthy merchants who wanted to ensure their spots in heaven.
-We'll take lunch in the gardens at Snowshill Manor, where architect Charles Paget Wade left his eccentric collection of toys, clocks, musical instruments and Samurai armor.
-20 – 33 miles.
+We'll see the gardens at Snowshill Manor, where architect Charles Paget Wade left his eccentric collection of toys, clocks, musical instruments and Samurai armor.
+36 miles ±1803'.

 DAY 4: “No hour of life is lost that is spent in the saddle.”
 It’s hard to disagree with Sir Winston Churchill, whose birthplace is the first destination of today’s ride.
 A UNESCO World Heritage Site, Blenheim Palace in Woodstock is also deemed by many to be England’s greatest palace.